CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 # 2. Project Work

-The project work can take up to 1-2 hours to give an overview and get everyone setup.
+The project work should take between 60 and 90 minutes to give an overview and get everyone setup.

 ## Explanation